 In the past, many Vietnamese farmers cut down their coconut trees when coconut prices went down, and they believed they could plant something more lucrative in their place.
 Society is starting to embrace coconut bowls as an environmentally friendly replacement for traditional utensils.
 As a result, waste is slowly starting to decline, and the Vietnamese economy is beginning to benefit from this previously-untapped resource.

-Vietnamese families like the Bao family of the Phu Yen province see the potential in discarded coconut shells and are using them to provide hundreds of jobs for local residents at a fair salary and desirable working conditions.
-Each year, Mr Bao’s company exports over three million up-cycled coconut products to countries around the world.
+Vietnamese families in the Phu Yen province see the potential in discarded coconut shells and are using them to provide hundreds of jobs for local residents at a fair salary and desirable working conditions.
+Each year, companies exports over three million up-cycled coconut products to countries around the world.

 Ben Tre is known as the “Coconut Capital” of Vietnam.
 Our coconut shell bowls, spoons and forks come directly from Ben Tre, which has some of the world’s best soil for growing palm trees.
 These trees are a critical component of the Vietnamese economy and culture.
 Farming, harvesting, and up-cycling coconut shells is an honoured trade in Vietnam and one that provides income and security to thousands of people in the community.